bsmg/beat-saber-community-wiki/beginners-guide.md

 The `Song Loader Plugin` enables you to load more songs into the game, but only includes one test song.

 ## Ingame Downloader
-The installers include the `BeatSaver Downloader` Plugin, which allows you to download beatmaps in-game using the `MORE SONGS` menu button on the main menu screen.
+The `BeatSaver Downloader` Plugin allows you to download maps in-game using the `MORE SONGS` menu button on the main menu screen.
 This pulls maps directly from www.beatsaver.com

 ## Beat Saver
 [Beat Saver](https://www.beatsaver.com) is the central repository that holds nearly all custom songs/maps for Beat Saber.